hschaen/better-friend/README.md

 # better-friend
 Be a better friend

-Problem: People suck.
-Be a better friend by being there for your friends.
-Remember important events, Do stuff together, Know what's going on in your friends lives.

-Target Audience: People who suck at being a good friend.
-Women 25-55.
-Men 30-60.

 APIs
-1. Facebook
+1. Google (Places, Maps)
-2. Calendar
+2. Ticketmaster (Events)
-3. Groupon
+3.
 4. Horoscope

 Backend
 1. Firebase

 Features
-1. Add your friends to a list
+1. Add you friends to a list
 2. Add properties to each friend
-3. Calendar
-4. Top Friends
-5. Gift stuff (tickets, money, etc)
-6. Feed
-    - friends social media updates
-    - upcoming events
-    - deals/groupons
-7. Alerts
-8. Interact with content